 4. Minimizing Environmental Impact

 Traffic congestion contributes to environmental problems, including air pollution and increased greenhouse gas emissions.
 By conducting a traffic impact study, developers can identify ways to minimize these environmental effects.
-For example, the study may recommend alternatives to car-dependent transportation, such as better access to public transit or cycling infrastructure.
+For example, the study may recommend alternatives to car-dependent transportation, such as improved access to public transit or enhanced cycling infrastructure.

 Developers who invest in reducing the environmental impact of their projects not only enhance the community but also comply with increasingly stringent environmental regulations in Canada.